IntersectMBO/plutus/docs/plutus-core/Merklisation/Erasure.md

 clean correspondence between typed off-chain code and untyped on-chain code.

-I'm not sure how easy it would be to evaluate code which uses De Bruijn indices, but this is arguably irrelevant: one could use the De Bruijn version of a program as a transporation format and convert back to the original identifier scheme on the chain (although this would obviously incur an extra cost, as would compression and
+I'm not sure how easy it would be to evaluate code which uses de Bruijn indices, but this is arguably irrelevant: one could use the de Bruijn version of a program as a transporation format and convert back to the original identifier scheme on the chain (although this would obviously incur an extra cost, as would compression and